Anthony Viljoen

 LIFE OF ANTHONY

-Viljoen was a founding member of VM Investment Company, established in 2006 to target opportunities in primary industries.
-VM’s investments include MRT Group, which bought the NiMag assets from Coal of Africa, as well as gold exploration assets in East Africa.
-Viljoen also sits on the board of Bushveld Minerals.
+Viljoen is a mining entrepreneur with over 20 years’ experience in Africa.
+He is a former CEO and founding director of Australian-listed Lemur Resources and successfully co-founded Bushveld Minerals.
+Viljoen was also a founding member of VM Investment Company.
+Rocks are in his blood.
 He hails from a well-known family of geologists: his father is Prof Richard Viljoen and his uncle was the late Prof Morris Viljoen.
-Viljoen holds a Bachelor of Business and Agricultural Economics degree from the University of KwaZulu-Natal, and a postgraduate diploma in finance banking and investment management.
+He holds a Bachelor of Business and Agricultural Economics degree from the University of KwaZulu- Natal, and a postgraduate diploma in finance banking and investment management.